scrapinghub/adblockparser/README.rst

 ``AdblockRules`` class creates a huge regex to match filters that don't use options. pyre2_ library works better than stdlib's re with such regexes.
-If you have pyre2_ installed then ``AdblockRules`` should work faster.
+If you have pyre2_ installed then ``AdblockRules`` should work faster, and the speedup can be dramatic - more than 1000x in some cases.

-Sometimes it fails and prints something like ``re2/dfa.cc:459: DFA out of memory: prog size 270515 mem 1713850`` to stderr.
+Sometimes pyre2 prints something like ``re2/dfa.cc:459: DFA out of memory: prog size 270515 mem 1713850`` to stderr.
 Give re2 library more memory to fix that::